Mercury Baypark Stadium and Arena: Mercury Arena

 Mercury Arena is a multi-purpose venue in Tauranga, New Zealand, which arrived to the area in 2011, providing versatile options for sports, business, leisure and entertainment events.
 The $42 million facility has hosted events from national sporting fixtures, trade shows and conferences, to gala dinners, corporate hospitality and international music acts.

 Mercury Stadium

 A roof over the south stand completed in 2011, means more than 90% of grandstand seating at the stadium is covered ensuring that fans can enjoy the event entertainment in the comfort of shelter whatever the weather.

 Outdoor area

 The Plaza, located at the eastern end of Mercury Baypark, is a 700 m^{2} courtyard.

 A second sports field onsite at Mercury Baypark provides additional turf for training and event requirements.

 Activities

-The Mercury Arena and Stadium play host to a range of events and activities making use of the various facilities available.
-With its proximity to Mount Maunganui and Tauranga city it is a very popular events destination in the Bay of Plenty.

 Sports

 Mercury Arena is capable of hosting a number of sporting events from professional level games right down to community sports leagues.
 The multi purpose courts are able to host indoor netball, indoor football, fastnet, volleyball and basketball games.